 Massachusetts Birth Records Search

-Massachusetts makes it easy for you to perform a Massachusetts birth record search and get a copy of your certificate.
+The state makes it easy for you to perform Massachusetts birth records search and get a copy of your certificate.

 Before filling out your application, you will need the following information: name of the person on record, birthdate, place of birth, proof of your ID.

 You must be legally related to the person on record to get a copy of their birth certificate and one of the following: you, if you are 18 or older, your child, your parents, your legal guardian, your legal representative.

 You must also provide your identity using a copy of one of the following forms of photo ID: driver’s license, work photo ID, school photo ID, state ID Card, passport, military ID or a government-issued ID.

 Massachusetts birth records search online and phone orders are processed through a 3rd party VitalChek system.
 You can reach them at (617) 740-2606.

 If you order Massachusetts birth records lookup and nothing is found, you will be sent a “Negative Statement,” but the fee is still non-refundable.